devicetree-org/lopper/specification/remoteproc.md

 represented as a resource-group, as usual with system device tree.

-Special vendor-specific properties can be represented using the access list and include list flag fields, as usual with system device tree.
+Special vendor-specific properties can be represented using the access list flag fields, as usual with system device tree.